Wild weather - Fire Service called to dozens of homes, including one struck by lightning

 Thunder, lightning and heavy rain started to pound the area from about 8pm.
 The NZ Fire and Emergency services responded to about 20 callouts from around Auckland and Waikato.

-In downtown Auckland, part of The Cloud has come off and has been left in tatters.
+In downtown Auckland, part of The Cloud's awning has bene torn off and left in tatters.

 Huge shipping containers at the Ports of Auckland looked more like Lego blocks as some toppled over each other in the high winds.